In the US, where rape happens determines whether a crime has taken place.

 Distinctions in acts of rape by fraud

-Fraud in the inducement would occur if the victim is fooled about the identity or some aspect of the identity of the sexual offender.
+Fraud in the inducement occurs when the victim is deliberately tricked about the identity or foundational facts about the offender.

 Find what you need about your state